Asteroid (NEO) 35396

 - 35396 is above the horizon from Greenwich, United Kingdom [change].

-- It is visible looking in the South direction at an altitude of 56° above the horizon.
+- Right now it is placed in the South direction at an altitude of 15° above the horizon.

 - Given its current magnitude, 35396 is visible only through long exposure photography.

 If you need to access this information frequently for your observations, you can create a simple customized Quick Access page, so that you can easily bookmark it in your browser favorites or add a shortcut to your mobile phones' home screen.

 Asteroid (NEO) 35396 Position and Finder Charts

 Below we provide Asteroid (NEO) 35396 finder charts showing where the object is right now in the sky with respect to the brightest stars.
 The first finder chart has a field of view of 50 degrees, while the second one has a field of view of 10 degrees.
 Click on each finder chart to access a full screen interactive Online Planetarium.

 Field of view: 10x6 degrees

 Also check out Where is Asteroid (NEO) 35396?, a page that provides all the information needed to find Asteroid (NEO) 35396 in the sky and additional links to sky charts.

 The distance of Asteroid (NEO) 35396 from Earth is currently 81,519,242 kilometers, equivalent to 0.544922 Astronomical Units.
 Light takes 4 minutes and 31.9189 seconds to travel from Asteroid (NEO) 35396 and arrive to us.